LorenaBastos/DevOps-SRE/README.md

 ## This Project contains:
 - a Webapp developed with Node.js
-- Packaging using Docker to GCP Container Registry
+- Create webapp image using Docker to GCP Container Registry
 - Infra provisioning by Terraform
 - Deploy on a GKE cluster